 Reducing its severity has to do with reacting correctly to the symptoms.
 Remember - the physical symptoms you experience are very real, and very disruptive.
 But they're not related to any health problem, and solely a result of your anxiety.
 If you believe you feel an anxiety attack coming or you're certain you're in the middle of the one, try the following:

-- Distract Yourself – You can lessen the severity of the symptoms by finding some type of distraction.
+- Distract Yourself You can lessen the severity of the symptoms by finding some type of distraction.
 The severity of an anxiety attack is often related to how focused you are on the experience.
 If you can distract yourself, it will often be slightly weaker.
 If possible, call someone on a cell phone, turn on the TV, or walk around.
-All of these provide some level of distraction that can be useful for reducing the anxiety attack's severity.
+All of these provide some level of distraction that can be useful for reducing its severity.

 Drinking water may also calm the mind, and if you feel strong enough, a good jog can get your body to breathe better and use oxygen at a healthier pace.